-Substantially all of the Company's inventories are valued at the lower of cost, principally determined by the last-in, first-out (LIFO) method, or market.
+Substantially all of the Company's inventories are valued at the lower of cost, principally determined by the last-in, first-out (LIFO) method, or net realizable value.
 Elements of cost in inventories include raw materials, direct labor and manufacturing overhead.